Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/Microsoft.Identity.Web/README.md

 ### Web apps that sign in users and call web apis on behalf of the signed-in user - startup.cs

-If moreover you want your Web app to call web APIS, you'll need to add a line with `.AddWebAppCallProtectedWebApi()`, and choose a token cache implementation, for instance `.AddInMemoryTokenCaches()`
+If moreover you want your Web app to call web APIS, you'll need to add a line with `.AddWebAppCallsProtectedWebApi()`, and choose a token cache implementation, for instance `.AddInMemoryTokenCaches()`

 ```CSharp
 using Microsoft.Identity.Web;